simonhw/middle-earth-champion/TESTING.md

     - [Solved Bugs](#solved-bugs)

 ## Validation and Testing
-Extensive testing was carried throughout the development of this application.
-There are many possible invalid inputs that the user can attempt to enter and the validation checks explained below deal with these effectively.
+Extensive testing was carried out throughout the development of this application.
+There are many possible invalid inputs that the user could attempt to enter and the validation checks explained below deal with these effectively.

 ## Input Validation
 All user inputs and GSpread processes are validated by the program.
 Each validation check is explained below and fully comprehensive testing of the validation is detailed in the [Manual Testing section](#manual-testing).